This Chicken and Broccoli Orzo is a super quick 20-minute dinner recipe that’s creamy, a little bit cheesy, and totally satisfying.

 This recipe feels like classic childhood comfort food.
 It’s a big old skillet of diced or shredded chicken, broccoli florets, and creamy parmesan orzo that is completely irresistible, and it comes together FAST.

-- For best results, add a splash of heavy cream or milk and a sprinkle of shredded parmesan before microwaving.
+For best results, add a splash of heavy cream or milk and a sprinkle of shredded parmesan before microwaving.
 Once heated, stir everything together.
-The extra cream and cheese will help return the orzo’s creamy consistency.
+The extra liquid and cheese will help return the orzo’s creamy consistency.

 More Quick and Easy Recipes